hyperledger-labs/private-transaction-families/USAGE.md

        current folder

-2. If you do not want to use multi node, you can use the fake ledger keys located in the genesis_files folder.
-Rename the files as follows:
+2. If you do not want to use multi node, you can use the fake ledger keys located in the genesis_files folder:
-    - Fake.spid to ias-test-as.spid - includes the Service Provider ID you got
-      from Intel Attestation Services
+    - ias-test-as.spid - includes the Service Provider ID you got from Intel Attestation Services
       (for example 887710ADAD9321C614316EC06F277331)
-    - Fake.crt to ias-test-as.crt - the private certificate to use when
+    - ias-test-as.crt - the private certificate to use when
       communicating with IAS
-    - Fake.key to ias-test-as.key - the private key for the private certificate
+    - ias-test-as.key - the private key for the private certificate
     - kds.hexstr - the Key Derivation Secret to use for creating the private ledger keys (for example 123456789012345678901234567890123456789012345678901234567890ABCD)